ansible/ansible/html/_sources/modules.txt

 Writes a JSON file containing key/value data, for use in templating.
 Call this once before using the template modules.
-Playbooks will execute this module automatically as the first step in each play.
+Playbooks will execute this module automatically as the first step in each play using the variables section, so it is unneccessary to make explicit calls to setup within a playbook.

 If facter or ohai are installed, variables from these programs will also be snapshotted into the JSON file for usage in templating.
 These variables are prefixed with 'facter_' and 'ohai_" so it's easy to tell their source.

-*metadata*

-Optionally overrides the default JSON file location of /etc/ansible/setup or ~/ansible/setup depending on what remote user has been specified.

-If used, also supply the metadata parameter to the template module.
+All variables are then bubbled up to the caller.

 *anything*